Ray Wilson (speedway rider): Domestic career

 Wilson was born on 12 March 1947 in Merton, Surrey, England.
 He was born to a speedway family because his father Ron Wilson was a speedway rider for Leicester and Oxford in the early 1950s.competed in cycle speedway for Leicester Monarchs before following his father into a career in motorcycle speedway.
 He first rode at Leicester Stadium in 1962 after a league meeting and after occasional visits to the training track at Rye House and further second-half rides at Long Eaton in 1963, made his competitive debut in 1963 for Long Eaton Archers, coming in as an emergency replacement against Stoke Potters.
 He was included in the Archers team in 1964, although the season was interrupted by a broken leg.
 In 1965, he rode with the Archers in the new British League, and in 1966 he rode in every league match for the Archers, finishing the season with an average of 8.6.
 He then raced in Australia over the Winter and in 1967, his performances improved again, averaging 10.36 per match.
 He also reached the British Final, scoring ten points and qualifying for the World Final, where he finished in eighth place.

-He followed the Long Eaton promotion when they moved to Leicester to open the Leicester Lions.
+Wilson followed the Long Eaton promotion when they moved to Leicester to open the Leicester Lions.
 He stayed with the Lions for nine seasons, scoring over four thousand points (including bonus points) and earned a testimonial in 1974.
 He toured Australia with England for the test series in the winter of 1969.
 For the final three seasons of his career he joined the Birmingham Brummies.

 Outside speedway, Wilson ran his own haulage company.

-He is currently enjoying the role of Ambassador to his home town team, Leicester.
+Wilson is currently enjoying the role of Ambassador to his home town team, Leicester.

 International career

 Wilson first rode for England in 1966 against Scotland, and in 1967 rode in test matches against Sweden and Poland.
-He was part of England's line-up for the 1967 World Team Cup, becoming the youngest Englishman to feature in a World Team Cup final at aged twenty, and was part of the England team that toured Australia in 1967/8.
+He was part of England's line-up for the 1967 World Team Cup, becoming the youngest Englishman to feature in a World Team Cup final at the age of 20, and was part of the England team that toured Australia in 1967/8.

-1967 also saw him appear in his first of four World Championship finals.
+1967 also saw Wilson appear in his first of four World Championship finals.
 In 1970, he was captain of Leicester and was a regularly represented his nation.

-In 1972 he became World Pairs Champion with partner Terry Betts.
+In 1972, Wilson became World Pairs Champion with partner Terry Betts.

-He captained Great Britain when they won the World Team Cup in 1973, and was also a member of the winning teams in 1971, 1972 and 1974 (the latter for England).
+Wilson captained Great Britain when they won the World Team Cup in 1973, and was also a member of the winning teams in 1971, 1972 and 1974 (the latter for England).
 His maximum score in 1971 led to him gaining the nickname "World Cup Willy".